What is leaky gut syndrome?

 How to heal a leaky gut.

 - Eliminate common food allergens, some of these include wheat, gluten, dairy, corn, eggs, and soy.
-Try an elimination diet to see what your dietary triggers are.
+You can do an elimination diet to see what your dietary triggers are.

 - Eliminate sugar in all forms (except for natural sugars from fruits).
 Read an article about sugar and cancer

 - Make homemade bone broths that nourish the body and are soothing to the gut lining.